nsax91/BlocktalKombat/README.md

 ```
 and open index.html in Firefox or Safari (Chrome not supported yet).

 Depending on your screen size, you'll want to either comment out the usage of game_pde.pde or game_pde_laptop.pde in index.html.
-This was a hackathon project, so don't judge us too hard for the crude design :)
+This was a hackathon project, so don't judge us too hard for the crudeness :)

 ## Contributors